Nowcasting using regression on signatures: Nowcasting via regression on signatures

 \subsection{Regularisation}

-As the number of signature terms can still be large, particularly if we take a higher truncation level, the regression framework allows for well-known regularisation techniques to be applied to reduce overfitting.
-In particular, we can frame this with the elastic net \citep{zou2005regularization}, which includes both L1 penalty and L2 penalty terms, and therefore also performs feature selection.
+If the number of predictors are large, then even at a maximum truncation level of $K=4$, the number of signature terms can still be large.
+Regularisation techniques can be used to reduce over-fitting.

+We take the elastic net \citep{zou2005regularization}, which includes both L1 penalty and L2 penalty terms, and therefore also performs feature selection, which helps to reduce the number of signature terms used.
 The optimisation problem being solved is given by

 where \(n\) is the number of time points that data are collected from, \(\gamma\) is the regularisation strength parameter, and \(\lambda\in (0,1)\) is the L1 ratio.
-The parameters of the elastic net, \(\lambda\) and \(\gamma\) are found through hyperparameter optimisation.
+The parameters of the elastic net, \(\lambda\) and \(\gamma\), are found through hyper-parameter optimisation.

-Recall that signature terms are decreasing at a factorial rate with the truncation level (\ref{eqn:sig_magnitude}).
-If we introduce regularisation, then the signature terms should be standardised/normalised, else we risk eliminating all the higher level terms due to their decreased magnitude.
-Therefore, as default, we typically standardise the signatures once the truncated terms are obtained (before using them in regression) with the \texttt{StandardScaler} from \texttt{sklearn}.
+Recall that the magnitude of signature terms decreases at a factorial rate with the truncation level, $K$ (see Equation \ref{eqn:sig_magnitude}).
+If we introduce regularisation, then the signature terms should be normalised, else we risk eliminating all the higher level terms due to their relatively smaller magnitude.
+Therefore we standardise the signatures by removing the mean and scaling to unit variance once truncated terms have been obtained (but before using them in regression).
+For this, we use the \texttt{StandardScaler} from \texttt{sklearn} \citep{pedregosa2011scikit}.